halilozel1903/AdMobApp/README.md

 ![Android](admob.png)

 It is an Android project with AdMob usage and examples. <br>
-There are examples of 2 types of advertisement in our project. <br>
+There are examples of 3 types of advertisement in our project. <br>
-These ad types are: Banner and Interstitial <br>
+These ad types are: Banner, Interstitial and Rewarded <br>
 Application is developed using Android Emulator. <br>

 <br>